OM-MediaWorks/wikipedia-language-labels/README.md

 ## Generate data (refresh)

 Run the following command and sit back for a while.
-This will fetch language labels from WikiData nd DBpedia.
+This will fetch language labels from WikiData and DBpedia.

 ```
-deno run --allow-all --watch generate.ts
+deno run --allow-all generate.ts
 ```